top of page

 Depending on nationality and personal circumstances, additional documents may be required, such as:

-• An Atto Notorio (a sworn declaration confirming there are no legal obstacles to the marriage)
+• Some nationalities, including many U.S. citizens, may also be required to obtain an Atto Notorio, a sworn declaration confirming that there are no legal obstacles to the marriage.

 • Divorce or death certificates (if previously married)